"ALL 10" SCORE PRESSURE

 Associate Professor Chu Cam Tho (Vietnam Institute of Educational Sciences) pointed out the harm when adults try to force primary school children to have "all 10s" in their report cards: "Until the day 10-11 year old children are shocked when they enter secondary school, for the first time they get below average scores."

-Speaking at the opening ceremony of this school year, Professor Nguyen Van Minh, Principal of Hanoi National University of Education, advised future teachers: "Speak the truth and speak the truth, dare to abandon illusory achievements, because otherwise it will become the foundation for lies later.
-Please do not let lifeless scores and beautiful report cards make children feel regretful later on."
+Speaking at the opening ceremony of this school year, Professor Nguyen Van Minh, Principal of Hanoi National University of Education, advised future teachers: "Speak the truth and tell the truth, dare to abandon illusory achievements, because if not, it will become the foundation for lies later.
+Please do not let lifeless scores and beautiful report cards make children feel regretful later."

 Source link